Easy Apple Pie Rolls

 I just love the smell of apple pie baking in the kitchen!
 But the one thing I like better than smelling it is eating it!

-I came across a recent post that Kelli made, where she was sharing a recipe that she found in a cookbook from her local library.
-I like to think of the recipe as a mix between apple pie & biscuts.
-The cook book calls the dessert “Roly Poly Pudding”, although I might call it something more like “Easy Apple Pie Rolls” (I know - not nearly as exciting as Roly Poly Pudding :)
+I like to think of the recipe as a mix between apple pie & biscuits.
+The cook book calls the dessert “Roly Poly Pudding”, although I might call it something more like “Easy Apple Pie Rolls” (I know – not nearly as exciting as Roly Poly Pudding 🙂

 The recipe is basically a biscuit recipe (which might be familiar to you, if you already make biscuits in your kitchen), and a group of other ingredients that would be used in making an apple pie.